Skip to main content

 Where is Firecracker penstemon native?

-Firecracker penstemon (Penstemon eatonii) is native to AZ, UT, NV, NM and 2 more states, per the USDA PLANTS Database and regional native plant society lists.
+Firecracker penstemon (Penstemon eatonii) is native to AZ, CA, CO, ID and 4 more states, per the World Checklist of Vascular Plants (Kew).

 What pollinators does Firecracker penstemon attract?